nickmeldrum/NumberNames/README.md

 # "Number Names"
-An example of a completion of a pretty typical interview test/ kata for converting integers into the british string equivalent.

-Written in C#.

-# Code Test

 Take a number and give the equivalent number in British English words e.g.

 * 1 = one